steveseguin/social_stream/api.md

 ### Message Targeting System

-Social Stream Ninja implements a targeting system that allows messages to be directed to specific instances of the dock or featured pages.
-This system enables more granular control in scenarios where multiple streams or displays are running simultaneously.
+Social Stream Ninja implements a targeting system that allows messages to be directed to specific instances of the dock or featured pages if multiple of either are open.
+It still respects messaging channels, offering an additional layer of targetting and filtering for compatible commands.
+Some commands may not be compatible with this option, but most should be.

 #### How it works